 Identify what skills are in demand, both in the market and within your company

 Gaining new tech skills just for the sake of gaining new skills can have value, but at work, your manager will want to see how your skill development helps drives toward business needs.
 A good way to find what to focus on is by simply talking to your manager and asking for open feedback.

 To cast a wider net and get a sense of how you can “future-proof” your skills, search job listings for roles you’d want to advance to over the next five years, or jobs at innovative companies who do the type of work you aspire to do.
 Look at the tools, skills and tasks involved.
 What minimum technical skills do they require?
 What software programs and platforms do they utilize?
 What tasks would expect you to take responsibility for?
 You may even want to look at the ads within your own company as you make a broader career development plan for yourself.

 Consult your colleagues

 The best sources of information are often sitting right next to you.
-Ask the high performers on your team what skills they can share with you — and what resources they tapped in order to learn their skills.
+Ask the high performers on your team what skills they can share with you — and what resources they tapped in order to develop those skills.
 Offer your availability to help them with tasks outside of your day-to-day so you can get hands-on experience with tools you might otherwise never use.

 Focus on learning activities that move the needle

-Once you have a good idea of the skill you want to learn, it’s time to go to work.
+Once you have a good idea of the skill you want to develop, it’s time to go to work.
 Above all, your skills development goal should be S.M.A.R.T.:

 Measurable: You’re goal should have some sort of soft or hard metric that lets you clearly know if you’re improving.
 For example, a developer could focus on personal efficiency at completing requests, or a data professional could focus on increasing adoption and use of the data they provide to the marketing org.